dyvenia/js_frontends_comparison/README.md

 # Authentication & authorization

 Authentication and authorization were added to React and Svelte app.
-Both are sharing common backend authentication.py file.
+Both are sharing common backend *authentication.py* file.
+To see more details about the process go to README.md in frontend/react or frontend/svelte folder.

 ```mermaid
 sequenceDiagram